mjdamgaard/UP-Web-Project/README.md

 # openSDB
-*Status: A prototype is live at www.opensdb.com!*
+*Status: A prototype is now live at www.opensdb.com!*

 ## Introduction to the project